venkatanathen/cloudformation-mesos/README.md

 ## Overview

 This project includes three templates:
-* `mesos-master.json` - Launch a set of Mesos masters running Marathon in an auto scaling group
+* `mesos-master.json` - Launch a set of Mesos masters running Marathon and Chronos in an auto scaling group
 * `mesos-slave.json` - Launch a set of Mesos slaves in an auto scaling group
 * `mesos.json` - Creates both a `mesos-master` and `mesos-slave` stack from the corresponding templates.